-Course overview: This course should help to understand the complexity of economic and political decisions in an interconnected and globalized economy.
+Course overview: This course should help to understand the complexity of economic and political decisions in a rapidly changing economy.
 Basic economic theory concentrates on prices and output, supply and demand, and is dismissive of institutions.
 But institutions matter and are necessary to create the conditions for economic development.
 New Institutional Economics studies the evolution of economic institutions, laws, contracts and customs, as part of a historical process of economic development.
-Behavioral economics and institutional economics are treated together, since so much of the logic and design of economic institutions has to do with the complexities of human behavior.
+Behavioral economics and institutional economics are treated together, since so much of the logic and design of economic institutions have to do with the complexities of human behavior.
 Topics include the study of human behavior, and how judgments and choices are made in modern societies.
 The analysis goes beyond the basic assumptions of standard economic theory, which are rationality and selfishness.
 The unconscious and conscious process of decision-making is analyzed.
-The influence of social norms and different cultures, institutions and legislation, on the decision making process are discussed.
-An interdisciplinary approach, based on different psychological and economic theories and historical explanations, is used to understand the basic values of societies and attitudes towards individual and collective risks.
+The influences of social norms and different cultures, institutions and legislation on the decision-making process are discussed.
+An interdisciplinary approach, based on different psychological and economic theories and historical explanations is used to understand the basic values of societies and attitudes towards individual and collective risks.

-Concrete economic and political questions are considered like the role of the public and the private sector, governmental national and international structures and its decisions making, social welfare institutions, labor relations and the role of share-holders, money illusion, surveillance and stability of financial markets.
-Good governance is discussed, including transparency and rule of law, as an important element to create trust and stability for business.
+Concrete economic and political questions are considered like the role of the public and the private sector in different countries, economic imbalances and trade conflicts, national and international governance structures and its decisions making.

+Social welfare institutions, labor relations and the role of shareholders, competition policy, surveillance of financial markets and the digital economy will be analyzed.
+Good governance is discussed, including transparency and rule of law as an important element to create trust and stability for business.

-The institutional and regulatory framework is discussed, which is necessary to achieve progress towards green economy and to supervise financial markets.
-Concrete examples, in different countries, will be analyzed to study the implementation of the general ideas presented in the course.
+The institutional and regulatory framework is outlined, which is necessary to achieve progress towards green economy and cooperate social responsibility.
+Examples from developing countries and developed countries will be analyzed to explain the general ideas presented in the course.